frederic-perez/AmE-dictionary/data/dictionary.md

 __treetops__ _n_
 __treggings__ _n pl_ /ˈtrɛɡɪŋz/ Thick close-fitting leggings.
 __trek__ _n_ :mega:
-__trellis__ _n_ :seven::hammer: (trellises) _A series of couches shaded by trellises._
+__trellis__ _n_ :eight::hammer: (trellises) _A series of couches shaded by trellises._ _A trellis of steel pipes carries a state-of-the-art sound system._
 __trellising__ _v_ :astonished: _You’re re-trellising vines in the scorching sun._
 __tremendous__ _adj_ :two::hammer:
+__tremendously__ _adv_ :two::hammer:
 __tremor__ _n_
 __trench coat__ _n_
-__trenchant__ _adj_ :two: Having keenness and forcefulness and penetration in thought, expression, or intellect. _Syn_ searching _His trenchant criticism redirected the debate and gave everyone something new to consider._
+__trenchant__ _adj_ :three: /TREN-chunt/ Having keenness and forcefulness and penetration in thought, expression, or intellect.
+Trenchant is a formal word that is usually used to describe communication that is notably strong, clear, and perceptive, or in other words, “sharp.” _Syn_ searching _His trenchant criticism redirected the debate and gave everyone something new to consider._ _The author’s trenchant wit was very evident in thencritique she wrote of the much-acclaimed film._
 __trend__ _v_
+__trendsetter__ _n_ One that initiates or popularizes a trend: _a trendsetter in popular music._ _FDR was certainly the trendsetter when it came to political initialisms._
-__trepidation__ _n_ :six: /trep-uh-DAY-shun/ Worry or anxiety about something that is going to happen. _With some trepidation, I asked him out for dinner._
+__trepidation__ _n_ :eight: /trep-uh-DAY-shun/ Worry or anxiety about something that is going to happen.
+A state of alarm or dread. _Syn_ apprehension _With trepidation, the children approached the haunted house._ _With some trepidation, I asked him out for dinner._
 __trepidatious__ _adj_ (_less commonly_ trepidacious) Feeling trepidation.
 __trespass__ _v_ :two::hammer: _No trespassing._
 __trespasses__ _n_ :pencil2:
 __tress__ _n_ (tresses) long lock of hair esp. the long unbound hair of a woman—usually used in plural. _Blond tresses._
-__trestle__ _n_ :seven: /ˈtrɛs(ə)l/ __1__ A framework in the form of a horizontal member supported at each end by a pair of splayed legs, used to carry scaffold boards, a table top, etc _A trestle table._ :es: caballete __2__ An open braced framework used to support an elevated structure such as a bridge. _He walks under the Bond Hill railroad trestle._ :es: bastidor
+__trestle__ _n_ :nine: /ˈtrɛs(ə)l/ __1__ A framework in the form of a horizontal member supported at each end by a pair of splayed legs, used to carry scaffold boards, a table top, etc _A trestle table._ :es: caballete __2__ An open braced framework used to support an elevated structure such as a bridge. _He walks under the Bond Hill railroad trestle._ _Railway trestles._ :es: bastidor
 __trey__ _n_ :two: (treys) A card, die, or domino with three pips.
 __triad__ _n_ :two::hammer:
 __triage<sup>1</sup>__ _n_ :two: The method of deciding who receives medical treatment first, according to how seriously someone is injured.